jiminny/join-the-team/frontend-task.md

 5. Clicking on waveform shows add comment popover.

-6. Enter key saves the comment to `localstorage` and closes the comment popover.
+6. Enter key saves the comment to a data store (of your choice) and closes the comment popover.

 7. Comments are rendered below waveform.